Freema Agyeman: Other work

 In March 2012, it was announced that Agyeman would play Larissa, "an easy-going party girl who works at Interview magazine" in the pilot of the Sex and the City prequel The Carrie Diaries (2013–2014).
 In early 2013, she starred in the CBeebies television series Old Jack's Boat as Shelley.

 In 2015, Agyeman appeared in the Netflix series Sense8 (2015–2018), created by J. Michael Straczynski and Lilly and Lana Wachowski.
 She played series regular Amanita Caplan, the girlfriend of Nomi, a trans woman blogger and hacktivist.
 In the same year, she starred as Penny, a woman embroiled in a crime war between northern and southern UK gangs, in the film North v South.
 The film was poorly received by critics, but earned Agyeman nominations at both the Screen Nation Film & TV Awards and the National Film Awards.
 Her other film appearances include the role of Angel in the vampire film Eat Locals (2017), co-starring Charlie Cox, and a small part as Astra in the science fiction blockbuster The Matrix Resurrections (2021).

 In 2018, Agyeman became a member of the main cast of the NBC medical drama series New Amsterdam, playing the role of Dr. Helen Sharpe, the head of the oncology and hematology department.
-In July 2022, she announced that she would not be returning to New Amsterdam for its fifth and final season, instead signing up for Sky Max's comedy drama Dreamland, which will feature singer Lily Allen in her first television lead role.
+In July 2022, she announced that she would not be returning to New Amsterdam for its fifth and final season, instead signing up for Sky Max's comedy-drama Dreamland, which also featured singer Lily Allen in her first television lead role.

 Personal life

-The tattoo Agyeman has on her upper arm is symbolic of her ancestry, containing the Persian word "raha", meaning "free", under an image of a butterfly.
+The tattoo Agyeman has on her upper arm is symbolic of her Iranian ancestry, containing the Persian/Iranian word "raha", meaning "free", under an image of a butterfly.

 Agyeman is a non-church-going Roman Catholic.
 She has stated that doing good is her way of believing in God and expressing Catholic Christianity.

+After working in the United States for a number of years, Agyeman returned to England upon exiting New Amsterdam.